Coderx7/SimpleNet/README.md

 SimpleNet-V1 outperforms deeper and heavier architectures such as AlexNet, VGGNet,ResNet,GoogleNet,etc in a series of benchmark datasets, such as CIFAR10/100, MNIST, SVHN.
 It also achievs a higher accuracy (currently 60.97/83.54) in imagenet, more than AlexNet, NIN, Squeezenet, etc with only 5.4M parameters.
-Slimer versions of the architecture work very decently agains more complex architectures such as ResNet and WRN as well.
+Slimer versions of the architecture work very decently against more complex architectures such as ResNet and WRN as well.

 The files are being uploaded/updated.